stackbit-projects/stackbit-fresh-theme-play-0f513/src/pages/index.md

   - section_id: about
     type: section_content
     title: About
-    content: >-
+    content: >
       This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
+It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you

+      # HAeder one

+      And another one

+      *   a

+      *   b

+      *   c

+      are.
 There also exists a dedicated about page where you can write more about yourself for those who are interested.
     actions: